 - 1 large onion, cut into thin half slices

 - 8 oz mushrooms, sliced

 - Any of your favorite stir-fry vegetables will work: snow peas, sugar snap peas, shredded carrots, sliced celery, bamboo shoots, water chestnuts

-- Ginger, salt, black pepper, Chinese Five Spice, other favorite spices
+- Ginger, salt, black pepper, Chinese Five Spice, and other favorite spices

 - Soy sauce

 - 3 oz of cooked chicken, shrimp, beef, or pork per serving